You are currently viewing Weatherize Your Home

 Source: heatingmyhome.org/weatherize.html

-• Caulk: Caulk, a versatile sealant, is often used in silicone form around bathtubs, pipes, and plumbing fixtures.
-However, it’s also great for combating drafts around leaky windows and doors and, like paint, it’s available in safe, nontoxic varieties.
-The OSI Green Series of sealants and AFM Safecoat Caulking Compound are popular, commercially available eco-friendly alternatives.
+Caulk, a versatile sealant, typically comes in silicone form and is often applied around bathtubs, pipes, and plumbing fixtures.
+However, it also works well for sealing drafts around leaky windows and doors.
+Like paint, caulk is available in safe, nontoxic varieties.
+Two eco-friendly, commercially available options include the OSI Green Series of sealants and the AFM Safecoat Caulking Compound.

-• Window shrink-wrap: Window shrink-wrap is an easy, affordable way to keep the heat in and the cold out of your home during the winter.
-And while it’s not always the most aesthetically pleasing way to weatherize, placing plastic shrink-wrap around windows is perhaps the most temporary, making it a viable bill-reducing option for renters.
-(Drafty windows can increase heating bills by up to 30 percent.)
+Window shrink-wrap provides an easy, affordable way to keep warm air in and cold air out during the winter.
+While it may not offer the most attractive look, this plastic film solution is one of the most temporary and renter-friendly methods for reducing heating bills.
+(Drafty windows can increase your energy costs by up to 30 percent.)

-• Foam outlet gaskets: With so much ado about proper home insulation, it’s easy to forget that an electrical outlet is basically a giant hole punched in the wall and needs some kind of insulation, particularly on outside walls.
+With so much ado about proper home insulation, it’s easy to forget that an electrical outlet is essentially a large hole punched in the wall.
+It requires some form of insulation, particularly on outside walls.
 Sealers made

 Save Money, Weatherize Your Home